blinds52/odata/trunk/minutes/odata-meeting-36_on-20130509-minutes.md

 * Stefan also suggests the 10th although he does not know if the travel expenses will be covered, but he sees this as a week of intense daily collaboration which should be as early as possible after the end of public review 01.
 * Martin also prefers the early daterange to avoid any hastiness in final editing
 * Ed also prefers the week of the 10th
+* All agree to meet in the week of the 10th with the main meetings on June 13th and 14th

 ###6.2 Venue of Meeting